virtuellerealitaet/cameracalibration/README.md

 # Camera Calibration for monocular and stereo camera setup using OpenCV

+Info : The provided code has been tested only under Visual Studio 2015, x64, Windows 10.

 ## Method 1 : Single Camera calibration using live camera stream